Eating healthy doesn’t have to be expensive! Learn how to eat well on a dime with these 30 Easy Ways to Eat Healthy on a Budget.

 Farmer’s Markets, which typically offer a cost savings over regular grocery stores, usually only carry in season produce, since you’re buying directly from farmers in your area.

-Buy calorie dense foods like potatoes, brown rice, whole grain pasta, oats, and whole milk for cheap and easy ways to fill up without spending a lot of money.
+Buy calorie dense foods like potatoes, brown rice, whole grain pasta, oats, and protein rich foods like tofu for cheap and easy ways to fill up without spending a lot of money.

 Stock up on products you already buy when they go on sale.